 End of translation.

 Charles came to Minnesota sometime before 1850.
 I have to wonder if maybe he felt as if he did not belong to his father’s second family and that is why he left.
 I’ve not found any records that show other family members who immigrated with him.
-He is enumerated as a laborer in St. Paul in the 1850 U.S. census3 and is also listed that same year as a resident of St. Paul in the book, The History of the City of Saint Paul.4
+He is enumerated as a laborer in St. Paul in the 1850 U.S. census and is also listed that same year as a resident of St. Paul in the book, The History of the City of Saint Paul.6, 7

 Translation: